 HO 25003 GREENHOUSE MANAGEMENT - This course involves the basic principles of greenhouse operation with emphasis upon watering, fertilization, ventilation, heating, cooling, and humidity control; production of plants is emphasized.

-tices of proper grounds maintenance, including the establishment and care of trees, shrubs, flowers, groundcovers, vines, lawns, and other landscape features.
+HO 25013 LANDSCAPE CONSTRUCTION - This course deals with the principles and practices of proper grounds maintenance, including the establishment and care of trees, shrubs, flowers, groundcovers, vines, lawns, and other landscape features.